 One of the best ways to protect your SSI benefits after receiving a cash settlement from a personal injury suit is by working with an attorney and exploring your options.
 Some of the things you can do are:

-Forming a special needs trust is another good way to level out your income after a settlement and ensure you still retain your SSI benefits, as well as the lump sum you’ve received.
+Forming a special needs trust is another good way to level out your income after a settlement and ensure you still retain your disability insurance (SSI) benefits, as well as the lump sum you’ve received.
 A special needs trust covers needs that SSI traditionally doesn’t cover, like different types of therapy, legal fees, nursing, and in-home care.

 Let Merryl Jones, Second Chance Lawyer, be your Social Security disability attorney!

 Merryl Jones, Second Chance Lawyer, has helped many throughout Texas obtain the benefits they deserve and appeal their cases.
-Learn more by contacting our offices online or by calling (254) 776-3611 to request a free case evaluation.
+Learn more by contacting our offices online or by calling (254) 275-6508 to request a free case evaluation to learn more about disability insurance settlements and whether SSDI is taxable..